Why Artificial Intelligence Is Emerging Further –– Trends

 In a Generative Adversarial Networks (GAN), two networks compete against each other – one as the generator, the other as the discriminator.
 The so-called generator creates fake data that looks like real.
 The other one, the discriminator, keeps it apart from each other.

-Explore the latest developments regarding data, systems and networks, machine learning, and AI for the IIoT –– at automatica 2018, the leading exhibition for smart automation and robotics (with IT2Industry as specialist subject area with IT solutions for digitalization and Industry 4.0) from June 19th to 22th, at Messe München).
+Explore the latest developments regarding data, systems and networks, machine learning, and AI for the IIoT –– at automatica 2018, the leading exhibition for smart automation and robotics with IT2Industry as special subject area with IT solutions and services for digitalization and Industry 4.0, from 19 to 22 June, 2018, at Messe München.

 Edited by Ingo Becker